 The following Senior Common Room members have offered to make a Student Connection with undergraduates of Kirkland House.
-If you are interested in connecting with one of these members, please email Axel.
+If you are interested in connecting with one of these members, please email Philip.

 Thomas Murphy, MD